Komanawa-Solutions-Ltd/gw_detect_power-worked-examples/README.rst

 Python Environment
 =====================

-The python environment for these examples is identical for the full installation of `gw_detect_power <https://github.com/Komanawa-Solutions-Ltd/gw_detect_power#installation>`_.
+The python environment for these examples is identical for the full installation of `komanawa-gw-detect-power <https://github.com/Komanawa-Solutions-Ltd/komanawa-gw-detect-power#installation>`_.

+.. todo make a 1 line copy install setup

 Overview
 ==========

 The goal of these examples is to demonstrate how to calculate the detection power of monitoring points and is it applicable to both groundwater and surface water.
 The `Our Land and Water National Science Challenge: Monitoring Freshwater Improvement Actions Project <https://ourlandandwater.nz/project/monitoring-freshwater-improvement-actions/>`_ has signficantly more discussion on the topic of monitoring design and the use of detection power.
-For more information we recommend, `Water Quality Monitoring for Management of Diffuse Nitrate Pollution <https://github.com/Komanawa-Solutions-Ltd/gw_detect_power/blob/main/supporting_documents/Water_quality_monitoring_for_management_of_diffuse_nitrate_pollution_Final.pdf>`_.
+For more information we recommend, `Water Quality Monitoring for Management of Diffuse Nitrate Pollution <https://github.com/Komanawa-Solutions-Ltd/komanawa-gw-detect-power/blob/main/supporting_documents/Water_quality_monitoring_for_management_of_diffuse_nitrate_pollution_Final.pdf>`_.
 This document provides guidance on the design of water quality monitoring programs for the management of diffuse nitrate pollution.
 It includes a section on statistical power and the use of the detection power calculator as well as other factors that should be considered when designing a water quality monitoring program.